 Now her mother Lucy Hodge is taking part in the OX5 Run to raise funds for new toys and equipment for patients.

 The five-mile charity run, organised by the Oxford Mail and now in its 10th year, will take place around the park at Blenheim Palace, in Woodstock, a week tomorrow.

-Mrs Hodge, 29, who works for Audley Travel, just outside Witney, is taking part in the OX5 Run to show her appreciation for the work of hospital staff.
+Mrs Hodge, 29, who works for Audley Travel, just outside Witney, is taking part in the OX5 Run to show her appreciation for the work

 At Mrs Hodge’s 20-week pregnancy scan, an ultrasound technician noticed something was wrong with her baby’s right lung.

 Mrs Hodge and her husband Ben, 28, an account manager, then returned to hospital the next day to see a consultant.